Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 ##### SSH Connection

-**Partner** only has sftp access, and ssh connections not be allowed.
+**Partner** should has access only to sftp and no ssh connections should be allowed.
 The test is simple, just try to connect with SSH.

 {% highlight bash %}
 $ ssh partner@your-sftp-server